pioneergu/pioneergu.github.io/_posts/2021-05-08-The first posting.md

 >The thumbs up is svg file.
 >If you want to change color of svg, you can change the color in svg file.
 >Futhermore, some HTML inline style sheet, like align, is not applicable to MD file,
->But!! if enclosed with span, it would be line-style.
+>But!! if enclosed with span, it would be inline-style.

 ---